erickvasm/dotfiles/doc/Tools.md

 Some commands to use in iTerminal

-- command shift d: to open new tab horizontally
+- cmd shift d: to open new tab horizontally
-- command t: to open new tab vertically
+- cmd t: to open new tab vertically
-- command shift i: to write in all tabs
+- cmd shift i: to write in all tabs
-- command shit enter: to open a terminal of two, larger
+- cmd shit enter: to open a terminal of two, larger
 - Open . : to open finder in current directory

 ## Others
-command , : to open settings in all apps
+cmd , : to open settings in all apps

 ## InteliJ
-- command shift a: to open all actions
+- cmd shift a: to open all actions
-- command shift o: to search a file
+- cmd shift o: to search a file
-- command shift f: to search in all file
+- cmd shift f: to search in all file
-- command shift r: to replace in all file
+- cmd shift r: to replace in all file

 The paid one already includes DB as a dataGrid.
 It can also be used for http with an `.http` file.

 ## Vscode
 * shift option f: format code
-* command . : open suggestion
+* cmd . : open suggestion
-* command d: select the same concurency
+* cmd d: select the same concurrency
-* command u: deselect one of the concurency
+* cmd u: deselect one of the concurrency
-* Cmd+Shift+L: select all the concurency
+* Cmd Shift L: select all the concurrency
 * f2: rename a method or class
-* cmd t: code ref actor sugestion
+* cmd t: code ref actor suggestion
-* vsCode port feture to share my localHost
+* vsCode port feature to share my localHost

 ## Others app
 - DevToysMac